Wedding Day Mistakes and Clichés to Avoid

 You have spent a really long time planning your perfect wedding day.
 You want it to be perfect.
 It's okay to admit it.
 After spending months picking out decorations, arrangements, music, outfits, gifts, vows, and people to help you, it is understandable that you want the day to pass without incident.
 This is the day you've been dreaming of since at least the moment of your engagement… if not longer.

 In spite of any tensions that might have been experienced during the wedding planning process, this is what everybody else wants for you as well.
 Your friends and family want you to have your perfect day.
 They are just as nervous about it as you are.
 They are just as invested in how it goes because they are worried about how you will be affected if it doesn't go the way you want it to go.

-It's incredibly common, then, to go to extremes to make this happen.
-This is when it's easy to slip into clichés and traditional wedding day mistakes.
+It's common to go to extreme lengths to make it happen.
+It's easy to fall into clichés and traditional wedding day mistakes.
 The drunken toast is one example of this.
-Here are some others.
+Here are a few others worth avoiding.

 Mistake/Cliché #1: Over Tanning for Your Wedding Day

 We live in a culture that is convinced that the tanner a person is the healthier that person has to be.
 We also live in a culture that understands that too much Ultraviolet (UV) light exposure from the sun can cause cancer.